WeirdConstructor/WLambda/doc/wlambda_reference.md

                   ;
     ref_weak      = ("w&" | "weak&"), value
                   ;
+    syntax        = "%:", {? any possible Syntax Type Identifier
+                             eg. "Block", "Call", ... ?}
+                    (* A syntax VVal, the possible identifiers are one of the possible result symbols of std:syn:type.
+This also saves the current parser position. *)
+                  ;
     accumulator   = "@", ("i" | "int"
                          |"s" | "string"
                          |"f" | "float"